 Goods are considered to be exported from Seychelles if they are delivered to, or made available at, an address outside Seychelles.
-Exported goods and services listed in the second part of the First Schedule to the VAT Act are zero-rated.
+The Second Schedule provides for the export of certain goods and services which should be treated as zero rate.

-A visitor may claim for a refund, at the time of his or her departure from Seychelles, of the VAT paid on certain taxable goods purchased from VAT registered persons in Seychelles, such as:
+A visitor may claim a refund, at the time of his or her departure from Seychelles, of the VAT paid on certain taxable goods purchased from VAT registered persons in Seychelles, such as:

-- Articles or jewellery of precious metals, - Precious or semi-precious stones (natural or synthetic or reconstructed), - Articles of natural or cultured pearls, - Carpets: silk, woollen, dhurries and chain-stitch, - Crafted artefacts, arts or sculpture, - Manufactured fragrance or perfume, - Manufactured toiletries or fashion accessories, - · Cosmetic items, - Accessories handbags, sunglasses, hats/caps, backpacks and shoes and - Technological and electronic devices computers, laptops, tablets, mobile phones, music players, walkie talkies and storage devices.
+- articles or jewellery of precious metals - precious or semi-precious stones (natural or synthetic or reconstructed) - articles of natural or cultured pearls - carpets: silk, woollen, dhurries and chainstitch - crafted artefacts, arts or sculpture - manufactured fragrance or perfume - manufactured toiletries or fashion accessories - cosmetic items - accessories handbags, sunglasses, hats/ caps, backpacks and shoes - technological and electronic devices computers, laptops, tablets, mobile phones, music players, walkie talkies and storage devices.